realcletusola/cletusola/README.md

 - 👋 Hi, I’m @cletusola
 - 👀 I’m interested in ...
 Project Management, Software Engineering, AI.
 - 🌱 I’m currently learning ...
-Mobile app development.
+A lot.
 - 💞️ I’m looking to collaborate on ...
-All projects I can contribute to.
+Any project my skills will be valuable.
 - 📫 How to reach me ...
 Please check my profile.

 <!---